 As a young woman, my wealth building journey really started right after I graduated from college and got my first real job earning my first real income.
 It was around this same time that I started to educate myself about personal finance and I was able to save my first $100,000 in a little over 3 years right after graduating.

-"I've learnt so much on my financial journey and each experience has been a major lesson towards the money decisions I make today and will make in the future."
+"I've learned so much on my financial journey and each experience has been a major lesson towards the money decisions I make today and will make in the future."

 As I look back at my financial journey to date, I'm grateful for the great financial decisions I made but there are also a lot of things I wish I knew or wish I had done and if I had the chance to have a sit down with my younger self, I would give myself these key pieces of advice!